Syria misses chemical weapons handover deadline

 Further east, the Syrian Observatory for Human Rights said that for the last 18 days Turkish authorities have prevented more than 2,000 refugees, including women and children, from crossing into Turkey after fleeing the city of Raqqa.

-(Additional reporting by Dasha Afanasieva and Ece Toksabay in Istanbul, Will Dunham and Lesley Wroughton in Washington, Andrew Osborn in London, and Dominic Evans and Stephen Kalin in Beirut; Editing by Anna Willard; Giles Elgood, Tom Brown)
+(Additional reporting by Dasha Afanasieva and Ece Toksabay in Istanbul, Will Dunham in Washington, Andrew Osborn in London, and Dominic Evans and Stephen Kalin in Beirut; Editing by Anna Willard; Giles Elgood and Tom Brown)

-LONDON Britain said on Tuesday that authorities would investigate newspaper allegations that UK-based banks had been used in a global money laundering scheme.